aduboisforge/Bright-Star-Catalog-JSON/README.md

 ### Where are the star names?

 Not every star that we can see actually has a name.
 Only about 1000 have names like Polaris, out of the 9110 stars that we can see (as least from what I've read) so Title HD Number is a system used by astronomers to refer to stars instead.
+Some of these Title HD # values were changed to make formatting the JSON data easier (so don't trust the  Title HD # entries to be completely accurate, but the Right Ascension and Declination values are accurate, and can be used for calculations).

 ### License